Talmage Cooley - Creative Projects

 Democracy.com was the first online marketplace platform for civic and political engagement, connecting any citizen, candidate and civic organization.
 Recognizing that the civic and political space presented a classic innovation opportunity, the Democracy.com product vision was driven by the insight that 90% of all candidates and civic/political organizations in the US remain unserved by existing online organizing products because they were designed for the high end of the market and are too complicated and expensive for smaller state and local organizations.

-Launched at the Harvard Kennedy School and the Harvard Innovation Lab, Democracy.com operated from 2013 until its acquisition in 2019.
-The company raised $5 million and achieved 30% month-on-month user growth with more than one million users.
+I launched Democracy.com at the Harvard Kennedy School and the Harvard Innovation Lab during graduate studies, Democracy.com operated from launch 2013 until its acquisition in 2019.
+The company raised $4 million and achieved 30% month-on-month user growth with more than one million users.
 Democracy.com’s rapid growth was supported by strategic partnerships with hundreds of civic/political organizations from the national to local level, representing over 30 political parties in all 50 states.
-Company was sold in 2019.
+Democracy.com was sold to Mark Cuban in 2019.

 Democracy.com received prominent industry awards, including: